nathantannar4/InputBarAccessoryView/README.md

    - **Breaking change**: Drop CocoaPods support & RxSwift extension (it was available only via CocoaPods)
    - KeyboardManager will not update position of inputAccessoryView from interactive dismiss panGesture when the keyboard is floating
    - Update docs

-5.5.0
-   - Update SPM tools to Swift 5.5
-   - Added new optional delegate method for custom attachments size
-   - Added new animations for left/right stack view constraints

-5.4.0
-   - Make sure framework is ready for Xcode 13
-   - Fix availability in AppExtensions
-   - Fix Package.swift to support iOS 12+ only

 See [CHANGELOG](./CHANGELOG.md) for more details and older releases.